 What Are Off-Grid Water Sources?

 Off-grid water is a fresh water supply and waste water disposal system that doesn’t depend on the electrical grid or a municipal water system.
 Like all water systems, off-grid setups need a reliable water source and a place for dirty water to go.
 Off-grid systems rely on one of three water sources: a well, a nearby body of water or collected rainwater.

 If your cabin has a drilled well and fully off-grid power system, set up your water system just as you would on the grid.
 Hook a supply line to your drilled well and outfit the well with a submersible pump to push water into a pressure tank in your cabin.
 From there it can be piped anywhere it’s needed.

 If you don’t have a well but do have an off-grid power setup, and your cabin is near a lake, a large diameter pipe and a jet pump can deliver your water via the same principle as a submersible pump and a well.
 You may need a permit for this, so check with your local authorities before hooking up your system.

 If you do tap a nearby lake or river and intend to drink the water, you’ll need to install a primary filter to remove any debris, along with a UV or chlorine-based purification system to kill microorganisms that could make you sick.

-A rainwater collection system can be as basic as a large tank on your roof where rain is captured and stored.
+A rainwater collection system can be as basic as a large water storage tank on your roof where rain is captured and stored.
 On the more complex end, it can also involve pumps to pressurize an indoor plumbing system.